suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Full management of software updates for unattended, connected devices requires a cooperation between the update author(s) and management, distribution, policy enforcement, and auditing systems.
 This specification provides the extensions to the SUIT manifest {{I-D.ietf-suit-manifest}} that enable an author to coordinate with these other systems.
 These extensions enable authors to instruct devices to examine update priority, local update authorisation, update lifetime, and system properties.
 They also enable devices to report and distributors to collect Software Bill of Materials information.

 Extensions in this specification are OPTIONAL to implement and OPTIONAL to include in manifests.
+A Recipient that encounters a command or parameter it does not implement MUST reject the manifest as defined in {{I-D.ietf-suit-manifest}} Section 8.4.2, ensuring that update behaviour is never ambiguous.
+Conversely, when a deployment relies on update-management behaviour defined here, the manifest author MUST ensure that targeted recipients advertise support for the required extensions (for example via enablement policy or capability negotiation) before shipping such manifests so that required commands will be honoured rather than rejected.

 #  Conventions and Terminology